asciamanna/asciamanna.github.io/_drafts/the-problems-with-test-last-development.md

 <!--more-->

-I do believe that people who have obtained a level of mastery of writing high quality unit tests and designing testable code can write tests first or last and they would be indistiguishable from each other.
+I do believe that people who have obtained a level of mastery of writing high quality unit tests and designing testable code can write tests first or last and they would be indistiguishable from each other after the fact.
 However, even folks who have achieved this level of mastery lean towards practicing TDD, and there is good reason for this.
 TDD is a practice, a workflow.
 It provides a way of working that allows developers to quickly add fully-tested, working features to the system.
 And the system is **ALWAYS** in a working state.
 The team is always in a position where they are one test (60 seconds or less) away from a perfectly working system.

 ##TDD as a Teaching Tool